ScaleTorch/examples/README.md

 # examples

-An example project to demostrate ScaleTorch python package
+An example project to demostrate ScaleTorch platform

-## YAML config examples
-The examples for the YAML config can be found in the `config_examples` folder